 Git

-Teams should be autonomous and adopt tools and processes that fit their circumstances, however we have these non-negotiable standards that must be adhered to:
+Teams should be self directing and adopt tools and processes to fit their circumstances, however we have these non-negotiable standards that must be adhered to:

 • Project documentation

-All projects must document their branching strategy, git usage and controls.
-Changes from our standard approaches must be held as decision records with a rationale for the deviation.
+All projects must document their git conventions, including their branching strategy and controls.
+Changes from the standard approaches defined here must be held as decision records with a rationale for any deviation.

 • Main is production

 The main branch must always reflect the current release, running in production.
 Keeping main as production makes it easier to hotfix urgent changes, such as fixing zero-day exploits.
-Merging into main must be ff-only to ensure the commit that was reviewed becomes HEAD of main.
-If the branches have diverged, that must be resolved before merge into main.
+Merges into main must be fast-forward only (using the flag ff-only).
+This will prevent merges if there are any divergences between the commit histories of the source branch being merged and main.
+If main has progressed ahead of the source branch, the difference must be resolved and tested in the source branch before merging into main.
+This keeps the history of main clean by avoiding any complex merge commits.

 • Change attribution

-Code changes must contain the author and issue ID such as a Jira ticket number.
+Code changes must contain the author and issue tracker ID.

 • Release by SemVer Tag